“2026 TCS New York City Marathon”

 Runners are still responsible for their own registration fee for the race through NYRR:

-• $255 for NYRR members
+• $255 for NYRR members or $315 for non-members

 • Pro Tip!
 NYRR membership is $60 and includes discounts to our events and products.
 If runners plan to do any other NYRR events this year, they can become a member while they register for the TCS New York City Marathon and save on future race registration fees.